franciscofpereira/Beyond-Mars/README.md

 Finally, under the `Simulation` tab, press play.

-If you followed these steps accordingly your game should be running!
+If you followed these steps accordingly your game should be up and running!